 Dolly Parton paved the way for other women to speak out about sexual harassment years later during the current “Me Too” era.
 Earlier this month, Parton was asked about the relevance of the song “9-5” during the “Me Too” Movement.
 She said: “I think there’s gonna always [be] a long way to go.
 It’s a work in progress as life itself is, especially for women in the workplace.
 I really think that’s why we are here now, with the #MeToo Movement.
 It brought up the subject again with harassment in the workplace and the fact that women are still not getting a chance to do as much they can and paid equally for the work that they do.
 There are still all those issues.”
 Almost 40 years after the song came out, Dolly acknowledges that the lyrics still are relevant to women in the workplace.
 However, she was also clear that her song wasn’t only meant to criticize men: “There’s a lot of bad women in this world, too . . .
 It’s just about the person.
 It’s about treating each other with respect.”

 Seek Legal Assistance Today

 If you have suffered from gender inequality or sexual harassment in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.